MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 [Back to list](#list)

-## When I place a hologram on a wall, the hologram seems to float
+## After placing a hologram on a wall, it seems to float

 A hologram that you place on a wall typically appears to be an inch or so away from the wall.
 If it appears to be farther away, try one or more of the following fixes: